The Fairy Tale AtlasFairy tales as road maps to transitioning terrain

 Dates, Payment and Enrolment

-The total cost for the ten week course will be £195.
+The total cost for the twelve-week course will be £195.
 Course fees can be paid via PayPal, or via bank transfer.
 If you would like to join the course, please make a non-refundable deposit payment of £50 using the PayPal button below; alternatively, if you prefer, you can make the full payment.
 (If you would prefer to make your payment by bank transfer please email Joanna: joanna[at]thehedgeschool[dot]org.)
 The remainder of the fee will then be invoiced to you and it must be paid in full before the course begins.

 You do not have to have a PayPal account to make this payment; anyone can pay using a credit or debit card; PayPal will also take care of any currency conversion for you.
 If you do already have a PayPal account, please ensure that the email address associated with it is up to date, as this is the only way we have of getting in touch with you.